 What is PPI?
 What does PPI/DPI stand for?
 Does PPI matter?

-Then you must correct the problem.
+If you see a low-resolution warning then you must correct the problem.
 At that point it doesn't matter what the PPI or DPI of your image is.
 You must fix the cause of the low-res warning.
 You must place the image in a smaller container, or zoom out of the image until the low-res warning goes away, or use a different image that doesn't trigger the warning.

 You can choose to ignore a low-resolution warning but your image may not print well.
 We do not recommend artificially manipulating the image to increase the resolution (known as upsampling).
 The printed results may not look good because this artificially creates new pixels that were not part of the original image.

 Want to learn more about PPI and DPI?

-If you're searching for a better understanding of what PPI is, how PPI differs from DPI, and what affect it has on your digital photographs in general, below are a few resources.
+If you're searching for a better understanding of what PPI is, how PPI differs from DPI, and what effect it has on your digital photographs in general, below are a few resources.
 Note that these are external sites with no affiliation with Blurb--we just found them useful.

 PPI vs DPI: what's the difference?
 If you'd like to delve deeper then this article (aimed at designers but useful here, too) offers additional insight and some helpful visuals).

 Basics of Digital Camera Pixels If you want to go further down the rabbit hole of PPI, DPI, pixels, and resolution, then check out this article from the folks at Cambridge in Colour.

 And don't forget

 If you see a low-resolution image warning when making your Blurb book, you must do one of the following:

 - Place the image in a smaller container.